gitcompu/pcbwork/PCBHatHat.md

   - 5V-I2C/SPI-1 - Exposes 5V side of I2C (i.e SDA/SDL) , G5 and G7 (alongwith 5V supply and GND) (for expansion)
   - 5V-I2C/SPI-2 - Exposes 5V side of I2C (i.e SDA/SDL) , G5 and G7 (alongwith 5V supply and GND) (for expansion)
 #### Mega 328 only
-  - INTR-IN - Exposes Mega 328 INT0 and INT1 alongwith 5V and GND
+  - INTR-IN - Exposes Mega 328 PD2 (INT0) and PD3 (INT1/OC2B) alongwith 5V and GND
-  - 328-2A1D-5V - Exposes Mega 328 two Analog pins (PA2,PA3 - subject to jumper setting) and one Digital pin PD7 alongwith 5V and GND
+  - 328-2A1D-5V - Exposes Mega 328 two Analog pins PC2 (A2), PC3(A3) (both subject to jumper setting) and one Digital pin PD7 alongwith 5V and GND
-  - MEGA-3DIGI-5V -
+  - MEGA-3DIGI-5V - Exposes Mega 328 pins PD4 (T0/XCK) , PD5 (T1/OC0B) (both subject to jumper setting) and PD7 (AIN1) alongwith 5V and GND
   - RX-TX - Exposes Tx and Rx pin of Mega 328 (with 5V and GND)
   - FTDI - Meant to be used with FTDI breakout for booloader loaded Mega 328 but can be used for other purpose as it exposes Mega 328 RESET (subject to jumper) , Tx and Rx pin alongwith GND.
 It expects 5V supply to come from outside which can be routed to 5V supply of the board with jumper PWR-SW-5V set to FTDI side.
   - PROG328 and PROG328-2 - Exposes MISO, MOSI, SCK and RESET pin of Mega 328 to be programmed by Arduino as ISP